-Figure 9.2 Tools available on web mapping interface
+Figure 9.2.
+Tools available on web mapping interface

-LegendShows symbology for map elements.
+Legend: Shows symbology for map elements.

-Layer List View and turn on and off map layers.
+Layer List: View and turn on and off map layers.

-Base Maps Choice of a dozen or more different base maps.
+Base Maps: Choice of a dozen or more different base maps.

-Add Data Add map layers from the web, ArcOnline, or local compute.r
+Add Data: Add map layers from the web, ArcOnline, or local compute.r

-Identify When activated displays the information behind selected map elements.
+Identify: When activated displays the information behind selected map elements.

-Streetview An implementation of Google Streetview which allows users a movable 3-D image view of surroundings.
+Streetview: Implementation Google Streetview allows users movable 3-D image view of surroundings.

-Draw Draw and mark up tools.
+Draw: Draw and mark up tools.

-Select Selection of elements by forming rectangles or polygon boundaries.
+Select: Selection of elements by forming rectangles or polygon boundaries.
 Information for selected features is available in tabular format.

-Help Links to help documens for the site.
+Help: Links to help documens for the site.

-Query Complex queries can be created and performed on map layers.
+Query: Complex queries can be created and performed on map layers.
 Spatial querries are also supported, so that for instance elements can be selected within a inundation area or other area of interest.
 Selected features are displayed and can be viewed in tabular format.
-An example of the use of this tool is below where destinations that were in the area inundated by a Category 3 hurricane with a 100 year flood were identified and then frequency of use categories were tabulated.
+An example of the use of this tool is below where destinations that were in the area inundated by a Category 3 hurricane with a 100-year flood were identified and then frequency of use categories were tabulated.

-Figure 9.3 View of selected destinations falling in Category 3, 100 year Flood inundations areas.
+Figure 9.3.
+View of selected destinations falling in Category 3, 100-year Flood inundation areas.

+stillations in Category 5, 10 u-year n

 Beauty 61

 ChildCare 9

 Community 217

 Contractor 923

 EatOut 219

 Education 31

 Energy 1

 Finance 378

 Food 6

 Government 2

 Historic 1

 Housing 93

 Industrial 1

 Manufacturing 72

 Media 8

 Medical 167

 PlaceofWorship 19

 RealEstate 46

 Recreation 123

 Rental 43

 Retail 559

 Services 1,007

 ShortStop 39

 StoreBasics 76

 Transportation 46

 Utilities 20

 Wholesale 99

-Table 9.3 Frequency of destinations in Category 3, 100year Flood areas by Place category
+Table 9.3.
+Frequency of destinations in Category 3, 100-year flood areas by Place category

-Address and Place Search At the top of the web site page is a search box (Figure 9.4) where an address or place (e.g. "Brandywine High School") can be typed in and searched.
+Address and Place Search: At the top of the web site page is a search box (Figure 9.4) where an address or place (e.g. "Brandywine High School") can be typed in and searched.

-Show Attribute Table At the bottom right of the map is a tabular icon (Figure 9.4) which when selected will show information in tabular form for map layers (Figure 9.4).
+Show Attribute Table: At the bottom right of the map is a tabular icon which when selected will show information in tabular form for map layers.
 All elements can be shown or just the selected set.
 Options for this tool include addition of a filter, showing and hiding columns, and the ability to export data to a spreadsheet.